Artist Directory

 Kristin Graves is interested in maps of various media, and using them as ways to illustrate various messages.
 Kristin's greatest art influences are Nancy Holt and Joseph Cornell.

-Margo Serena
+Margo Serina

 Margo is a Berkshire native and life long artist who works with many different media in creating her art.
 Often using mixed media and elements of nature in her creations, she gravitates towards collage and watercolor, which are her favorite forms of expression.